 Downwind sailing helps simplify the challenge of locating the target island.
 If you sail directly toward your target and somehow miss it, you may not know which way to turn.
 Was it to the left or right?
 But if you sail to a point to one side (that is, east or west) and upwind of your target, you can then turn downwind and trust that the island is in front of you.

 For a successful sailing voyage you need very good knowledge of wind patterns and ocean currents.
 A strong current can be friend or foe, helping to carry you where you want to go or rapidly carrying you off course.
 Winds and currents vary widely from place to place and from season to season, and storms often disrupt the typical patterns.
 A good navigator thinks carefully about the likely winds and currents at the time of a voyage.

 More about winds, currents and latitudes here: http://www.exploratorium.edu/neverlost/#/navigation/basics/plan/winds

 The star compass

-Traditional Polynesian navigators position themselves mainly by the stars.
-They use what is called a star compass.
+Traditional Polynesian navigators position themselves mainly by the stars, using what's called a star compass.
 The ability to read the night sky is a great skill.
-A star compass is used to help memorise the rising and setting points of the brightest stars and planets to set direction.
+A star compass is used to help memorise the rising and setting points of the brightest and most distinctive stars and planets to set direction.

 Sun and moon

-Ocean swells can be used as a rough guide to direction when the sun, moon, planets or stars cannot be seen at all.
-A good navigator can sense the direction swells are coming from as they pass under the waka.
-If you note where the swells are coming from at a time when the stars can be seen, those same swells can guide you when the stars disappear.
+When skies are too overcast for navigators to use the sun, the moon, planets or stars, ocean swells can fill in as a rough guide to direction.
+An experienced navigator can sense the direction swells are coming from as they pass under the waka.
+If you note the direction from which the swells are coming at a time when the stars are visible, those same swells can guide you when the stars disappear.

-Modern navigation uses tools such as GPS, radar and digital charts but having some idea of old methods of navigation can still be helpful.
+Modern navigation relies on technology such as GPS, radar and digital charts but having some knowledge of traditional methods of navigation can still be helpful.